-This Saturday, May 21st 2016, a major European cultural event will be taking place: Museum Night 2016.
+This Saturday, May 21st 2016, a major European cultural event will be taking place, Museum Night 2016.
 On this occasion a number of museums in Paris and the region will stay open late so that you can see the collections and latest exhibitions at night.
-Just for you, we’ve taken a selection of the 10 essential museums in Paris so that you can make the most of this event.
+Just for you, we’ve made a selection of the 10 essential museums in Paris so that you can make the most of this event.

 Museum Night in figures: a real success story

 In 2015, 1300 French museums took part in this event.
 And no fewer than 2 million people attended across Europe.
 Museum Night gives all you night owls the chance to take part in over 5000 activities.